JuniperPhoton/PhotonUtilityKit/README.md

-# MyerLib
+# PhotonUtilityKit

-A Swift Package used among all my MyerSeries apps, including MyerList, MyerTidy & MyerSplash.
+A Swift Package used among all my apps, including MyerList, MyerTidy, MyerSplash and Photon AI Translator, provides some common helpers.